ricky122-5/advanced-password-manager/README.md

 Cross-Platform Support: Runs on multiple operating systems including Windows, macOS, and Linux.
 Customizable Settings: Allows users to configure various settings to meet their specific needs.
 <h3>Prerequisites</h3>
 Qt Framework: Ensure that Qt is installed on your system.
-You can download it from Qt's official website.
-C++ Compiler: A compatible C++ compiler is required to build the application.
+You can download it from Qt's official website.\n C++ Compiler: A compatible C++ compiler is required to build the application.
 Popular choices include GCC (for Linux) and MSVC (for Windows).
 <h3>Installation</h3>
 Clone the Repository: